Kristin Otto

-Kristin Otto ([ˈkʁɪstɪn ˈʔɔtoː]; born 7 February 1966) is a German Olympic swimming champion.
+Kristin Otto ([ˈkʁɪstɪn ˈʔɔtoː]; born 7 February 1966) is a former German swimmer, becoming Olympic, World and European champion, multiple times.
 She is most famous for being the first woman to win six gold medals at a single Olympic Games, doing so at the 1988 Seoul Olympic Games.
 In long course, she held the world records in the 100 meter and 200 meter freestyle events.
 Otto was also the first woman to swim the short course 100 meter backstroke in under a minute, doing so at an international short course meet at Indiana University in 1983.

 Career

 Otto was born in Leipzig, Bezirk Leipzig (present-day Sachsen), East Germany, and began swimming at the age of 11, training in an East German sports academy.
 At sixteen, she participated in her first world championships, the 1982 World Aquatics Championships, winning the gold medal in the 100 meter backstroke as well as two additional gold medals in the 4×100 m relays with the East German team.

 After 1982, Otto changed coaches and began concentrating on other speed strokes.
 At the following European Championships in 1983, Otto finished second in the 100 meter freestyle, following her fellow East German, Birgit Meineke.